aai-institute/lakefs-spec/docs/guides/transactions.md

 In addition to file operations, you can carry out versioning operations in your Python code using file system *transactions*.

-A transaction is basically a context manager that collects all file uploads, defers them, and executes the uploads on completion of the transaction.
+A transaction is essentially a context manager that collects all file uploads, defers them, and executes the uploads on completion of the transaction.
 They are an "all or nothing" proposition: If an error occurs during the transaction, none of the queued files are uploaded.

 !!! info
     The transactions in lakeFS-spec are different from the transactions in the [high-level lakeFS SDK](https://docs.lakefs.io/integrations/python.html#transactions), which were added in v0.2.0.

-    **High-level lakeFS SDK** transactions create an ephemeral branch, perform the operations in the context block on that ephemeral branch and, upon exiting the context manager, merge it back into the source branch.
+    *High-level lakeFS SDK* transactions create an ephemeral branch, perform the operations in the context block on that ephemeral branch, and merge it back into the source branch upon exiting the context manager.

-    **lakeFS-spec** transactions collect the versioning operations and perform them one by one directly on the source branch once the context manager is exited.
+    *lakeFS-spec* transactions collect the versioning operations and perform them one by one directly on the source branch once the context manager is exited.
     This allows for a more fine-grained control over the applied versioning operations.
 For example, multiple commits can be created in a single lakeFS-spec transaction.

-The lakeFS-spec transaction inherit form fsspec transactions.
-For more information on fsspec transactions, see the official [documentation](https://filesystem-spec.readthedocs.io/en/latest/features.html#transactions).
+The lakeFS-spec transaction inherits from fsspec transactions.
+For more information on fsspec transactions, see the [official documentation](https://filesystem-spec.readthedocs.io/en/latest/features.html#transactions).

 The main features of the lakeFS file system transaction are: